Gua-tk/Linux-Auto-Customizer/IMPLEMENTATION.md

 * Only in special cases use echo directly to print to stdout.
 In most cases you need to use `output_proxy_executioner`
 * desktop launchers created manually have to be created in the desktop and also in the user launchers folder
 * desktop launchers created manually as root have to be in the desktop and also in the all users launchers folder
+* All `ln`s are created with the option -f, to avoid collision problems.
 #### Syntactical
 * All variables must be expanded by using `${VAR_NAME}` (include the brackets) except for the special ones, like `$#`, `$@`, `$!`, `$?`, etc.
 * All variables must be protected by using "" to avoid resplitting because of spaces, despite, customizer is not emphasized to work with spaces in its variables.
 Spaces are *evil* and are not considered.